 LCI information that falls outside of the system boundary was introduced and discussed in Section 1.6.
 More general LCI limitations that readers should understand when interpreting the data and findings are as follows:

 Transferability of Results.
-While this study is intended to inform decision-making for treatment configurations of similar size and design, the data presented here relates to the specific scenarios described, and should be considered carefully when applying results and conclusions gained to work in other contexts that include: variable system scale, technology selection, process configuration, and wastewater composition.
+While this study is intended to inform decision-making for treatment configurations of similar size and design, the data presented here relates to the specific scenarios described, and should be considered carefully when applying results and conclusions to work in other contexts that include:

+System scale: System scale can considerably affect impact and cost per unit volume of wastewater treated.
+Results will not accurately reflect impact at different scales.

+Building and district configuration: Several aspects of building and district configuration impact LCI quantities and resulting LCA impacts.
+The split between residential and office workers directly affects the split between blackwater and graywater generation, subsequent treatment requirements, and corresponding LCA impacts.
+Building and district configuration also directly influences distribution and collection material and energy requirements reflected in the developed LCI.

+Wastewater composition: Wastewater composition included in this study reflects average municipal wastewater and a graywater source that includes laundry water.
+In practice, residential and commercial/institutional sources produce wastewaters of considerably varying strength depending on the breakdown of indoor water uses and fixture selection (Dziegielewski et al. 2000; DeOreo et al. 2016).

+Centralized drinking water and wastewater treatment: Models for displaced centralized drinking water treatment as well as centralized blackwater treatment were adapted to be specific to San Francisco as described in Section 2.6.4 and 2.6.5.
+Impacts for centralized treatment will vary depending on the local treatment configurations.
+Displaced distribution of potable water is modeled according to U.S. average kWh requirements and using the California electrical grid mix (Table 1-5).
+Electrical grid impacts are dependent on the regional electricity supply and will vary for different regions across the U.S. Impacts for distributing potable water will vary based on local topography and distance from the drinking water treatment plant.

 Process Management.
 WRRFs are complex facilities requiring skilled management to achieve the level of effluent quality identified in this report as being required for indoor NPR applications.
 In addition to achieving treatment goals, facility and process management practices have the potential to dramatically alter the LCI and associated environmental performance data detailed throughout this report.
 The treatment process LCIs described in this work were developed with the intention of selecting values that are both representative and conservative in the sense that they do not drastically underestimate or overestimate the treatment potential of individual technologies.

 Process Maturity and Optimization.
 All the treatment processes, particularly AnMBRs and RVFWs, are yet to be widely deployed for the delivery of recycled water for decentralized NPR applications.
 As such it is believed that opportunities for optimization of process equipment performance and operational practice are inevitable.
 Opportunities for cost reduction are also expected as scale appropriate technologies and equipment standardization develop.
 This work is intended to guide such developments by identifying opportunities to reduce system cost and environmental impact, while improving or maintaining treatment performance.
 Notable opportunities for optimization in equipment performance and process operation include: AeMBR and AnMBR scour rate, RVFW recirculation rate, DHS biogas recovery and ammonia removal, zeolite replacement rate and regeneration efficiency, heat pump COP, and pump efficiency.